ziaadini/yii2-bi-dashboard/src/guide/installation.md

 ### Important

-Important: You need to set the bi_client_id parameter in your params.php configuration file.
+Important: You need to set the bi_slave_id parameter in your params.php configuration file.
 This parameter is crucial for the proper functioning of the bidashboard extension.
 Make sure it's set to a valid value before proceeding further.

 ### Env